Home

 Below them sit the floor super-users, the lead pickers and supervisors who become your champions.
 Win them and adoption takes care of itself.
 Lose one to turnover and you have lost your eyes on the account.

 The hardest stretch is the implementation, and it is famously rough.
-A WMS go-live can take many months, routinely runs over budget, and culminates in a cutover that is genuinely stressful, the day the old system goes dark and productivity dips before it climbs.
+A WMS go-live can take many months, routinely runs over budget, and ends in a cutover, the day the old system goes dark and productivity drops before it climbs.
 The phases are predictable, and two of them are where reputations are made or lost.

 1